courselab/sys-our-syssoft-project/README.md

  **IMPORTANT**

- In case you have rushed through this file and missed some detail, please do take notice of the directions above.
+ In case you have rushed through this file and has not been convinced to read the essential documentation, please, this is an encouragement note:

+ **please, do read `doc/syseg.md`**

- They'll assuredly save you time, should you want to try SYSeg.
+ It'll assuredly save you time.

  This file is named `README` for a reason.